 What is it?

-In r34 we’ve added the ability to take a deposit payment against a reservation.
+You can take a deposit payment against a reservation.
 You can then use that deposit as part of the payment for the order when you come to settle it later on.

 You’ve always been able to issue credit against a customer in Spektrix - however, it’s now possible to add credit to a specific order in the form of a deposit.